GDPR for Education

 The EU's landmark data protection law that governs how organisations collect, store, process, and transfer personal data of individuals in the European Economic Area.

-General Data Protection Regulation Impact on Education
+GDPR Impact on Education

 Educational institutions process sensitive data about students, including minors, making data protection a critical concern.
 Universities, schools, online learning platforms, and EdTech companies handle academic records, health information, behavioural data, and increasingly biometric data for attendance and examination monitoring.
 The AI Act classifies AI systems used in education — such as those determining access to education, evaluating learning outcomes, or monitoring students — as high-risk, requiring conformity assessments and transparency.
 Children's data protection receives special attention under GDPR, with varying ages of digital consent across EU member states (13-16 years).

-Key General Data Protection Regulation Requirements for Education
+Key GDPR Requirements for Education

-Key General Data Protection Regulation Articles for Education
+Key GDPR Articles for Education

 Principles relating to processing of personal data